-As a food photographer who works out of my home (photographing food almost exclusively for my stock portfolio) I get to prop and style all of my dishes.
+As a food photographer who works out of my home (creating food photography almost exclusively for my stock portfolio) I prop and style all of my dishes.
 Over time I’ve found this to be challenging, but also very rewarding and I’ve accumulated not only a lot of dishes, but I’ve also discovered and created several different tools and techniques I use when working with food.
 And, as is my nature, I thought I’d share these resources with you!

 So to learn more about the items I use as well as where you can get them (like fake ice, for example) be sure to keep on reading.
 Enjoy!

 If you ever photograph drinks, or ever plan to, then you should really invest in one or two different types of fake ice.
 The professional grade stuff, like custom-made splashes, can be extremely pricey, and most often is usually rented (not purchased).
 However, for at-home food photographers there are much less expensive options out there.
 I get mine over on Amazon and you can find them for under $20/bag.

 Of all the tools I use, these are by far the least expensive and most useful.
 I use them for reflection, diffusion, blocking light, and even tabletops (I wrap cloth around them and secure it to keep the wrinkles out).